whispir/api/source/includes/_callbacks.md

 Some other points to follow -

 1. Always use a domain name for the callback.
-Do not use an IP.
+Do NOT use an IP.
+2. Ensure that your callback server is reachable on the internet.
+It should not be `localhost` or an intranet only application that cannot be reached from the WWW.
-2. Limit the port to 80 or 443.
+3. Limit the port to 80 or 443.
 Do no use any other ports.
-3. Depending on the type chosen 'json' or 'xml' for the Content-Type, whispir would make a similar GET (and subequently POST) calls.
+4. Depending on the type chosen 'json' or 'xml' for the Content-Type, whispir would make a similar GET (and subsequently POST) calls.
 So, please ensure that your your web server is configured to handle such MIME type.
+5. Most importantly, if your application infrastructure is behind a firewall, then make sure that the firewall allows an incoming POST request.
+Ensure that atleast Whispir domain is whitelisted for this purpose.

 ## Creating new Callbacks